 If you happen to be an MQL4 programmer you might consider adding such feature to your EAs.
 It really helps when reading log files.
 If you ask how I generate a unique ID for each chart window my answer is, I don’t.
 I use special MQL4 function ChartID.

 Reading EA messages

-Generally anything after the chart instrument and time frame (in image below it is EURUSD, H1) is the message generated by the EA.
-Literally it can be anything, but do not freak out if you see lots of messages.
+Generally, anything after the chart instrument and time frame (in the image below it is EURUSD, H1) is the message generated by the EA.
+Literally ,it can be anything, but do not freak out if you see lots of messages.
 If you want to know what’s going on on your MT4 account and what EA is doing you should simply read those messages to better understand the situation.

 In the image above we can see Myfxbook EA printed the message “Statement uploaded successfully“.
 So what does that mean?
 My guess would be that EA wants to inform us that the statement was uploaded successfully to the Myfxbook database.
 Yep, simple as that 🙂

 You’ll notice that in the Experts tab recent messages are at the top while older messages are at the bottom.
 So in other words you need to track messages from bottom to top to maintain the right order of messages.
 However, in the log file, as you’ll notice later, messages are sorted by time.
 This means older messages are at the top and you should read them from top to bottom.

 If we look closer at the LTC Client EA in the image above we’ll see that it opened a sell trade, modified it and then printed a series of informational messages about the connection delay, price deviation, trade number of the master trade and also trade number of the copied trade so it would be easier to identify them if needed.

 What about errors?
 Using one of my EAs I have tried to open a trade of 800 lots.
 Let’s see what happened.